Back to state guides

 Verbatim Required Disclaimer

-The Connecticut Department of Consumer Protection (DCP) requires the following statement to be printed on every cottage food label: > "Made in a Cottage Food Operation that is not Subject to Routine Government Food Safety Inspection."
+"Made in a Cottage Food Operation that is not Subject to Routine Government Food Safety Inspection."

 ElementRequired by Connecticut LawRecommended Best Practice